ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 name without being considered the same region). `keys` has the same meaning as in `AP-CHECK`.

+If issued without a `region`, defines access rules common to the entire map, e.g.
+`AP-REGION { "map": "MAP30", "keys": ["weapon/RocketLauncher"] }` says that no
+part of MAP30 is in logic unless the player has the rocket launcher (in addition to any other requirements).

 #### `AP-CHECK { id, name, pos, region, keys, unreachable }`

 Emitted when the player checks a location.
 The fields have the following meaning: